 You're probably wondering:

-- Wait, but isn't this also social media marketing?
+3. Wait, but isn't this also social media marketing?
 It's true: there's definitely some overlap!
-In many forms of social media marketing, you're creating content and that is where you'll find the primary overlap between content marketing and social media.
-However keep in mind that if you're creating content and posting it elsewhere first -- like block posts on your website or videos on YouTube -- and then posting that link to social media, only the latter half of that is social media marketing.
-The first portion is content marketing and you're then using Social Media to spread the word.
+With social media marketing, you're also creating content, however keep in mind that if you're creating content and posting it elsewhere first -- like blog posts on your website or videos on YouTube -- and then posting that link to social media, only the latter half of that is social media marketing.
+The first portion is content marketing and you're then using Social Media to bring your audience to the longer version of that content on your website.
+And because the true bulk of that content exists on your website, you have more control over your conversion rate optimization for that content (ex: newsletter sign up, or contact form call ot action).
 Take a read here to learn the various methods of using social media for marketing, which do indeed include publishing your content.

-Unlike traditional print marketing (and more and more frequently social media marketing), online content marketing is not necessarily about selling.
+Unlike traditional print marketing and social media marketing online content marketing is not always about direct sales.
 It's about adding value to your potential customers.
 Building trust and authority in the eyes of your buyers so that it becomes second nature for them to take action.
+The primary goal of content marketing (that differs from other forms of marketing) is for your audience to get to the point where they say to themselves "I trust you because I've read a few of your excellent articles [or watched your videos, etc] so now it's a no-brainer to buy one of your products or services".
 When done properly, content marketing is an extremely effective way to reach and build new audiences, but not necessarily immediate buyers.

 Since blogging is the most popular form of content production and marketing, lets start there.